nikolai-husung/Symanzik-QCD-workflow/README.md

 make obs{$(GRAPHSo) $(GRAPHSp) $(GRAPHSoo) $(GRAPHSop)}
 ```
    Compute 1PI 1-loop graphs in dimensional regularisation for given observable.
-   While a temparary result without translation into Mathematica notation is
+   While a temporary result without translation into Mathematica notation is
    kept in {O|P|OO|OP}/obs/op.1PI, the final result is stored in the folder
    results/{O|P|OO|OP}/obs/op.UVonly.res.
 The letters `P` and `O` indicate
    single insertions of the local field and an operator of the effective action